+The valuation of insurance and reinsurance obligations relates only to the existing insurance business.
+The technical provisions comprise the best estimate of liabilities and risk margin for each line of business according to articles 75 to 86 of the Solvency II Directive.
 The technical provisions of the company are adequate and calculated on a prudent manner.
 The techniques and methods used in deriving those Technical Provisions, as well as the data on which these techniques were applied are adequately following Solvency II regulations and guidelines.